csa-teachers-help/pratice-problem-basic/README.md

 **Special Note:**
-This repo is to be used as practice an getting used to a GitHub workflow.
+This repo is to be used as practice getting use to a GitHub workflow.
 To begin working on this repo and trying to find your comfort in a GitHub workflow you should `fork` the repository.

 This is found in the top right of the screen